Roaches: the name alone is enough to make your skin crawl.

 6. Essential Oils

 Essential oils are a great natural roach repellant.
 For best results, purchase peppermint or lemongrass essential oil and mix it with a bit of water.
 Spray the mixture anywhere you’ve seen roaches.
+Citrus, lime, oregano, and rosemary essential oils are generally recommended as the most effective and research-backed roach-repellent oils.

 Pros: Effective, affordable, safe for kids and pets, non-toxic